pittcsc/PittAPI/docs/COURSE-API.md

   - `subject`: Subject Code | Example: `'CS'`

 #### **Returns**:
-Returns a `PittSubject` object containing the information of all courses offered that semester and information about the sections for each course.
+Returns a `PittSubject` object containing the information of all courses and sections offered during the term.
 #### **Example**:

 ###### **Sample Usage**: